Halleymedia/unobtrusive-vue/README.md

   ]
 }
 ```

-## Some guidance
+## Style guidance
 You **must**:

- * Name your custom components using an hyphen `-`, e.g. `my-component` and not `mycomponent`.
+ * Name your custom components using one or more hyphens `-`, e.g. `my-component` and not `mycomponent`.
 See the [valid custom element name](https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name) in the HTML specification;

- * Add only one root HTML node in a component.
+ * Add only one root HTML node in each component.

 You **may**: